slsa-framework/slsa/docs/spec/v1.1/threats.md

 </details>

-### (D) Wrong SoT or build params
+### (D) External build parameters

+**TODO:** Move under "Build threats".

-An adversary builds from a version of the source code that does not match the official Source of Truth (SoT), or uses parameters to the build that inject behavior that was not intended by the owners of the SoT.
+An adversary builds from a version of the source code that does not match the official source control repository, or uses parameters to the build that inject behavior that was not intended by the official source.

 The mitigation here is to compare the provenance against expectations for the package, which depends on SLSA Build L1 for provenance.
 (Threats against the